Characterisation of individual gates using twirling circuits: Approach

 \section{Approach}

-In this section, I describe the main ingredients of my results and the interplay between them.
-The main ingredient is twirling, and I present the supermap (and the corresponding circuit) needed to obtain the twirling supermap.
-The twirl, in this case, mimics the twirl by twirling with respect to the Clifford qubit group.
-After discussing the details and assumptions, I show how the twirling supermap can be used to characterize quantum gates and compare it with traditional randomized benchmarking schemes that use randomly sampled gates.
+In this section, we outline the key components of our results and their interrelationships.
+The core concept is a supermap (and the corresponding circuit), which involves averaging over \(\design\) group or any unitary 2-design.
+After discussing the details and assumptions, we use it to design a scheme to characterise quantum gates and compare it with traditional RB schemes that typically employ uniformly randomly sampled gates.